-To find the tió gegant, climb the steps that lead up to the cathedral — on Santa Llúcia fair side.
+To find the tió gegant, climb the steps that lead up to the Barcelona Cathedral — on Santa Llúcia fair side.
 You’ll see a line of kids waiting to get their stick so they can “beat” the tió while singing a traditional caga tió song.
 Here, they beat a piece of wood instead of the log himself (probably to prevent wear and tear on the tió year after year).

 At the end of the song, someone pulls sweets and other goodies from under the blanket.
 It’s a sponsored event.
 Two years ago, my kids got some candy and a sample package of ham from La Selva brand. *scratching head*

 Tió gegant website December 1, 2, 5, 6, 7, 8, 9, 16 at 10:30am to 1:30pm and 4:30pm to 7:30pm; December 15 at 4:30pm to 7:30pm; December 3, 4, 10, 11, 12, 13, 14, 17, 18, 19 at 10:30am to 1:30pm

 Visit 100 stalls at the Christmas fair at the Sagrada Familia.
 Not a bad backdrop for your holiday shopping, right?
 It’s similar to the Santa Lllucia fair, where they sell nativity scenes, Christmas trees and decorations, and handmade gifts like jewelry or warm slippers.
 Or try warm crepes or sugar-covered nuts.

 Read more about the Sagrada Familiar market in this post!